conceptintegration/sartori-repo/README.md

 # 🏦 Ontology repository

-This repository hosts the ontologies available on the [Sartori]() website.
+This repository hosts the ontologies available on the [sartori.network](https://www.sartori.network/) website.
 Each folder contains an ontology.

 ## Submit your own ontology